-Described below are any transactions during the fiscal year ended April 30, 2018 and 2017 and any currently proposed transactions to which the Company was a party in which:
+Described below are any transactions during the fiscal year ended April 30, 2019 and 2018 and any currently proposed transactions to which we were a party in which:

-- The amounts involved exceeded or will exceed the lower of either \$120,000 or 1% of the average of the Company's total assets at year-end for the last two completed fiscal years; and - A director, executive officer, holder of more than 5% of the outstanding capital stock of the Company, or any member of such person's immediate family had or will have a direct or indirect material interest.
+- The amounts involved exceeded or will exceed the lower of either \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years; and - A director, executive officer, holder of more than 5% of our outstanding capital stock, or any member of such person's immediate family had or will have a direct or indirect material interest.

 Apart from any transactions disclosed herein, no such transaction was entered into with any director or executive officer during the last two fiscal years.
-Such transactions were entered into and will be entered into only if found to be in the best interest of the Company and approved in accordance with the Company's Code of Ethics, which are available on the Company's website.
+Such transactions were entered into and will be entered into only if found to be in our best interest and approved in accordance with our Code of Ethics, which are available on our website.

-For the fiscal year ended April 30, 2018, the Company entered into the following transactions.
+For the fiscal year ended April 30, 2019, we entered into the following transactions.